Introduction

 The typical command for running the pipeline is as follows:

-nextflow run sanger-tol/genomeassembly --input assets/dataset.yaml --outdir <OUTDIR> -profile docker,sanger
+nextflow run sanger-tol/genomeassembly --genomic_data assets/genomic_data.json --assembly_specs assets/assembly_specs.json --outdir <OUTDIR> -profile docker

 Note that the pipeline will create the following files in your working directory: